Progress & Impact

 - PAN is closely monitoring implementation of provisions of the ACA, many of which will have broad implications for the Parkinson’s community.

-- With enrollment in the new Health Insurance Exchanges beginning in October 2013, PAN has compiled a list of online resources, including a weekly Q&A series, to ensure those impacted by the ACA have accurate and thorough information when making coverage decisions.
+- PAN compiled a list of online resources, developed a weekly Q&A series, held webinars, and provided additional materials to ensure those impacted by the ACA have accurate and thorough information when making coverage decisions.

 Increasing Access to Specialized Care:

-- In collaboration with a number of stakeholders, PAN is looking to remove the policy barriers to the practice of telemedicine in order to increase access to specialized care to improve quality of life for people living with Parkinson’s.
+- In collaboration with a number of stakeholders, PAN is working to remove the policy barriers to the practice of telemedicine in order to increase access to specialized care for people living with Parkinson’s.

 - PAN endorsed the Veterans E-Health Telemedicine Support (VETS) Act of 2013 (H.R.
 2001), which would remove existing barriers to the practice of telemedicine within the U.S. Department of Veterans Affairs, and the Telemedicine for Medicare (TELE-MED) Act of 2013 (H.R.
 3077), which would allow doctors to see Medicare patients in different states via telemedicine without having to go through the arduous and expensive process of obtaining multiple state licenses.